SudhirMAQLLC/speck-it-sp2dbt-migrator/README.md

 After cloning, use the built-in agent to migrate all SPs from any database:

 ```
-@sp-to-dbt migrate the SPs in EDWPRD to dbt
+@sp2dbt migrate the SPs in EDWPRD to dbt
 ```

 That's it.
 The agent will: